mohamedhassan218/mentoria-helper/README.md

     - Get your free **Google** API key from [here](https://ai.google.dev/gemini-api/docs/api-key)
     - Get your free **Serper** API key from [here](https://serper.dev/api-key)

+You can also find the final documentation pdf in the repo, all content is generated using this pipeline, isn't this amazing?!

 ## Showcase